 - Club Cheerleading

-Coach McBride will join the Saints after completing his fifth season as the Associate Head Men's Basketball Coach at Tusculum College in Greenville, Tennessee where he was deeply involved in all phases of the program.
+Coach McBride joined the Saints after his fifth season as the Associate Head Men's Basketball Coach at Tusculum College in Greenville, Tennessee where he was deeply involved in all phases of the program.
 From daily practice planning and coaching to game preparation in decision-making, McBride played a key role in the program's daily operation.
 During his time at Tusculum, the team earned a national ranking, competed in the top of the South Atlantic Conference, and earned the school's first ever at-large berth in the NCAA Division II National Tournament.

 Prior to coaching at Tusculum, McBride served as the Associate Head Coach at Indiana University Southeast in New Albany, Indiana from 2004-2007.
 While at IUS, McBride was involved in all phases of the program with an added emphasis in implementing the offensive system and developing post players.
 Additionally, McBride was extensively involved in practice planning, as well as game preparation and coaching.
 During his three years at Indiana University Southeast, the program experienced the most successful three-year span in the history of IUS basketball.
 Over this period, they accumulated a record of 79-22, including two regular season and tournament titles in the Kentucky Intercollegiate Athletic Conference.
 That success led to multiple appearances in the NAIA Division II National Tournament.
 During his three seasons at IUS, McBride mentored eight All-Conference selections.